Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step03.md

 new Phaser.Game(config);
 ```

-Lastly we need to tell Phaser to start.
-This line creates a new instance of a `Phaser.Game` and passes it our configuration variable.
-Without this line we'd be importing Phaser and making variables but nothing would actually be running.
+Lastly, we need to tell Phaser to start.
+This line creates a new instance of a `Phaser.Game` and passes it to our configuration variable.
+Without this line, we'd be importing Phaser and making variables but nothing would be running.

 # Next Step

-At this point we should be seeing a black webpage and seeing some stuff in our console.
+At this point, we should be seeing a black webpage and seeing some stuff in our console.
 If so, we can move on to the [next step](step04.md)!